dblume/song-deduper/README.md

 Miscellaneous functions to de-duplicate songs.
 It uses the same fingerprints used by [MusicBrainz](https://musicbrainz.org/) and does similar de-duplication to that of [Beets](https://beets.io/).

+    $ ./song_deduper.py --help
+    usage: song_deduper.py [-h] [-d DELETEFILE] [path]

+    Finds duplicate songs and helps delete them.

+    positional arguments:
+      path                  Path to directory containing song hiearchy.

+    optional arguments:
+      -h, --help            show this help message and exit -d DELETEFILE, --deletefile DELETEFILE
+                            Delete the filenames in the specified file.

 ## Example Use

+Run it on your music collection, like so:

+    ./song_deduper.py /music

-Run it on your music collection, and it'll print out which files are probably dupes.
+And it'll print out which files are probably dupes.
 Here's three such files:

     Same ('Fiona Apple', 'Across The Universe'):
     ---- ---- /music/Fiona Apple - Across the Universe.mp3